 Many Committee members expected substantial revision to the measure specification based on their feedback and the deferral of the endorsement decision in 2014.
-Developers of measure #0052 did revise the measure by adding several additional exceptions.
-However, it was not clear what, if any, revisions were made to measure #0514.
+The developer of measure #0052 did revise the measure by adding several additional exceptions.
+However, it was not clear to the Committee in the initial evaluation meeting, what, if any, revisions were made to measure #0514 (the developer later explained the changes in its request for reconsideration letter and during discussion on the April 6, 2017 post-comment call).